March 15, July 15, November 14

-Care of the sick must rank above and before all else so that they may be truly served as Christ who said: “I was sick and you visited me” (Matt 25:36) and, “What you did for the least of my people you did for me” (Matt.
+Care of the sick must rank above and before all else, so that they may be truly served as Christ, for he said: “I was sick and you visited me” (Matt 25:36) and, “What you did for one of these least brothers you did for me” (Matt.
 25:40).
 Let the sick on their part bear in mind that they are served out of honour for God, and let them not by their excessive demands distress anyone who serves them.
-Still, the sick must be patiently borne with, because serving them leads to a greater reward.
-Consequently, the prioress or abbot should be extremely careful that they suffer no neglect.
+Still, sick monks must be patiently borne with, because serving them leads to a greater reward.
+Consequently, the abbot should be extremely careful that they suffer no neglect.

 Let a separate room be designated for the sick, and let them be served by an attendant who is God-fearing, attentive, and concerned.
 The sick may have baths whenever it is advisable, but the healthy, and especially the young, should receive permission less readily.
 Moreover, to regain their strength, the sick who are very weak may eat meat, but when their health improves, they should all abstain from meat as usual.

-The abbot and prioress must take the greatest care that cellarers and those who serve the sick do not neglect them, for the shortcomings of disciples are their responsibility.
+The abbot must take the greatest care that cellarers and those who serve the sick do not neglect them, for the shortcomings of disciples are their responsibility.

 The rule seeks the simplicity of love-in-action as a way of life.
 This simple way sees a need and acts without self-focus or self-observation, that is, humbly.
 Being sick and caring for the sick are ways to practice into this kind and simple way of love.

 When sick, how do we live with ourselves?
 Are we trying to ‘tough it out’, to ‘soldier on’?
 What might this say about how we live generally?
 Is being sick too much of a weakness, an unwelcome vulnerability?
 Or might we tend to the other extreme, where being sick is a time for others to drop everything for us?
 From being overly independent to overly dependent, there are dynamics at play here within us; dynamics that the occasion of being sick can reveal.